timothyveldhuizen/react-parking-garage-functional/README.md

 - ParkingGarageList: static data from external source (json)
 - ParkingGarageItem: static data from external source (json)

+External source is open data from RDW containing parking garage information: [Open Data Parkeren: PARKEERADRES](https://opendata.rdw.nl/Parkeren/Open-Data-Parkeren-PARKEERADRES/ygq4-hh5q)

 ## Challenge

-The challenge is to build with React functional components and React hooks above components with a correct component communication.
+The challenge is to build with React functional components and React hooks with a correct component communication.
 That means data flows down with props or data flows up with events between components.
 And having the state / data in the correct components.

+### Implementation

+This is a refactoring from the class component implementation: [Parking Garage class components](https://github.com/timothyveldhuizen/react-parking-garage-class)